Filemon Lagman

 Filemon Castelar Lagman (March 17, 1953 – February 6, 2001), also known by the aliases Ka Popoy and Carlos Forte, was a Filipino revolutionary socialist and labor leader who supported Marxism-Leninism.
-He split with the Communist Party of the Philippines in 1991 due to ideological disagreements to form the Bukluran ng Manggagawang Pilipino (BMP).
-He was assassinated in 2001 at the University of the Philippines Diliman in Quezon City.
+He split with the Communist Party of the Philippines in 1991 due to ideological disagreements to form the Bukluran ng Manggagawang Pilipino (BMP) and Sanlakas.
+He was assassinated in 2001 at the University of the Philippines Diliman in Quezon City while working for the launch of the electoral party Partido ng Manggagawa.

 Personal life

 Filemon Castelar Lagman was born to Pedro Eduardo Diaz Lagman Jr., a teacher and prosecutor, and Cecilia Castelar, who was also a teacher.
 Filemon had five other siblings.
 He was a track and field athlete of Caloocan High School.

 Filemon's first wife was Dodi Garduce, while his second wife was Bobbie Jopson (sister of martial law dissident Edgar Jopson).
 His brother was Albay congressman Edcel Lagman.

 Activism

 Lagman's political views started to manifest during his early high school days when he frequently argued with teachers who did not share his ideas.
 During the First Quarter Storm, he was a member of Samahang Demokratiko ng Kabataan (Democratic Association of the Youth) in the 1970s.
 After only a year at the University of the Philippines, he decided to go underground and do full-time organizing work in the factories and urban poor communities in the northern sector of Metro Manila.
 When martial law was declared on September 23, 1972, Lagman established the first network of the underground revolutionary movement in Navotas.
 He organized, along with his comrades, the labor unions in factories and other work sites, launched mass mobilizations, developed a political mass base among workers and recruited more party members for the Communist Party of the Philippines (CPP).